bstoudt01/BrewMore/README.md

     - Remove previous ingredients by clicking the "x" next to the ingredients in the row
     - Create new ingredients or update other input fields
     - Click save to make changes

+7. BrewHouse
+Create a Grain Ordering List for brands you plan to brew
+- Select brands you wish to brew on the left side bar
+- Select how many times you plan to brew that brand in the main area
+- view and use the report proivded at the bottom of the screen
+- this report contains grains by weight and include bag count
+- Hand off this report to you grain provider and the work is done.

 7. Logout via the navigation bar or the homepage.

 ## Sample JSON database